universedocs/Universe-Docs/README.md

 It is the new way for the application!
 Hope developer recognise it!

+## What is a No Code Software?

+No code software is a shift in how users interface with software tools!
+No need to know any programming language!
+All are visual and human friendly!
+Only need few no code software companies!
+Software developers realise the transition!
+Don’t waste your time and energy!

 ## In what industries it is used (NOTE: all industries using the Universe Docs documents to serve things)?
 1. Education
 2. Food